dsteinberg/libcluster/README.md

 ***Overview***:

-This library implements the following algorithms and functions:
+This library implements the following algorithms with variational Bayes learning procedures and efficient cluster splitting heuristics:

  * The Variational Dirichlet Process (VDP) [1, 2, 6]
  * The Bayesian Gaussian Mixture Model [3 - 6]